-We study market rents in the neighborhood of asylum seeker hosting centers.
-Our empirical setting exploits the opening and closure of centers and the quasi-random spatial allocation of asylum seekers in Switzerland.
+We study market housing rents in neighborhoods of asylum seeker hosting centers that vary by their ethnic composition.
+We exploit the opening and closure of centers and the quasi-random spatial allocation of asylum seekers in Switzerland.
 Rents within 0.7km of an active center are found on average to be 3.8% lower than rents in the control group.
-The price drop is more pronounced when centers host a higher share of asylum seekers from Sub-Saharan countries.
-In contrast, neither the religious affiliation of asylum seekers nor their inferred crime propensity affect prices significantly.
-Our findings are consistent with racial animus as the dominant driver of observed market outcomes.
+The price drop is significantly more pronounced when centers host a higher share of asylum seekers from Sub-Saharan countries.
+However, neither the religious affiliation of asylum seekers nor their inferred crime propensity affect prices significantly.
+Our findings are consistent with racial animus as the main driver of observed market outcomes.

 JEL Classification: D90, J15, R31.

 Keywords: ethnic prejudice, willingness to pay, housing prices, refugee centers

-\We thank Mathieu Couttenier, Rune Lesner, and conference participants at the Universities of Bern, Bocconi (UEA) and Padua for helpful comments.
+^{}We thank Mathieu Couttenier, Rune Lesner, and conference participants at the Universities of Bern, Bocconi (UEA) and Padua for helpful comments.
 We are grateful to several cantonal administrations for providing information on asylum-seeker hosting centers.
 Valentin Mueller provided excellent research assistance.
 Financial support from the Swiss National Science Foundation (grant 192546) is gratefully acknowledged.

-&lt;sup>+Department of Economics, Faculty of Business and Economics (HEC Lausanne), University of Lausanne, 1015 Lausanne, Switzerland; and CEPR, France/UK.
++Department of Economics, Faculty of Business and Economics (HEC Lausanne), University of Lausanne, 1015 Lausanne, Switzerland; and CEPR, France/UK.
 (Marius.Brulhart@unil.ch).

-&lt;sup>‡Federal Statistical Office, 2010 Neuchâtel, Switzerland.
+[‡]Federal Statistical Office, 2010 Neuchâtel, Switzerland.
 (Gian-Paolo.Klinke@bfs.admin.ch).
 This article does not necessarily reflect the view of the Federal Statistical Office.

-&lt;sup>§Department of Economics, Faculty of Business and Economics (HEC Lausanne), University of Lausanne, 1015 Lausanne, Switzerland.
+[§]Department of Economics, Faculty of Business and Economics (HEC Lausanne), University of Lausanne, 1015 Lausanne, Switzerland.
 (Andrea.Marcucci@unil.ch).

-&lt;sup>IDepartment of Economics, Faculty of Business and Economics (HEC Lausanne), University of Lausanne, 1015 Lausanne, Switzerland; and CEPR, France/UK.
+^IDepartment of Economics, Faculty of Business and Economics (HEC Lausanne), University of Lausanne, 1015 Lausanne, Switzerland; and CEPR, France/UK.
 (Dominic.Rohner@unil.ch).

-&lt;sup>11 Department of Economics, Faculty of Business and Economics (HEC Lausanne), University of Lausanne, 1015 Lausanne, Switzerland; and CEPR, France/UK.
+11 Department of Economics, Faculty of Business and Economics (HEC Lausanne), University of Lausanne, 1015 Lausanne, Switzerland; and CEPR, France/UK.
 (Mathias.Thoenig@unil.ch).